When entropy meets Tur\'an: new proofs and hypergraph Tur\'an results: Introduction

 for a $k$-graph $F$, then the Erd\H{o}s--Stone theorem can be rephrased as $\pi(F) = 1-\frac{1}{\chi(F)-1}$ when $F$ is a graph.
 It is worth pointing out that when $\chi(F)=2$, Erd\H{o}s--Stone gives that $\pi(F)=0$, showing that $\ex(n,F)$ is subquadratic but does not determine the asymptotic behavior of $\ex(n,F)$.
 Despite lots of effort, there are still many interesting open problems regarding the asymptotic behavior of $\ex(n,F)$ when $F$ is bipartite.
 However, in this paper, we will focus on the non-degenerate case where $\pi(F)>0$.

 Given how much we know about Tur\'an numbers and Tur\'an densities of graphs, it might be surprising how little we know about hypergraph Tur\'an problems.
 In fact, the exact value of $\pi(F)$ is still unknown even for $F=K_4^{(3)}$, the $3$-uniform clique on $4$ vertices.
-Tur\'an showed that $\pi(K_4^{(3)})\geq \frac{5}{9}$ and conjectured that it is actually an equality.
+Tur\'an \cite{Tur90} showed that $\pi(K_4^{(3)})\geq \frac{5}{9}$ and conjectured that it is actually an equality.
 However, proving this conjecture still seems hard to date, and the current best upper bound $\pi(F)\leq 0.561666$ was obtained by Razborov \cite{Raz10} using flag-algebraic computation, which was later verified by \cite{BT11} and \cite{F-RV13}.
 The difficulty comes from the fact that hypergraph Tur\'an problems have drastically different behaviors from the graph case.
 For example, there is a large family of constructions all showing $\pi(K_4^{(3)})\geq \frac{5}{9}$ given in \cite{Kos82} (also see \cite{F-D-F88}).
 In comparison, the Erd\H{o}s--Simonovits theorem states that any asymptotic extremizer of $\pi(K_{r+1})$ should be close to $T_{n,r}$.
 We will discuss other interesting phenomena for hypergraph Tur\'an problems in \cref{subsec:hypergraph-turan-density}.

-The aim of this paper is to find inspiration for new ways to approach hypergraph Tur\'an problems by examining our new proof of the density Tur\'an theorem, i.e. $\pi(K_{r+1}) = 1-\frac{1}{r}$.
-This leads to new hypergraph Tur\'an results regarding hypergraphs that we call ``tents'', which generalizes Mubayi's result \cite{Mub06} on the extended cliques.
+The aim of this paper is to find inspiration for new ways to approach hypergraph Tur\'an problems by examining our new proof of the density Tur\'an theorem. \begin{theorem}[Density Tur\'an theorem] For any positive integer $r$,

+\end{theorem} Our new proof leads to new hypergraph Tur\'an results regarding hypergraphs that we call ``tents'', which generalize Mubayi's result \cite{Mub06} on the extended cliques.
 We will introduce our results and related work in more detail in \cref{subsec:hypergraph-turan-density}.

 Before diving into hypergraph Tur\'an problems, we will first give a quick overview of known proofs of Tur\'an's theorem.
 We will then introduce the entropy method, which we use to rephrase both the theorem statement and our proof.
 Then we will mention our hypergraph Tur\'an results that can be obtained using the new perspective, which can be thought of as one of our main results.